jbwoillard/synthetic_data_pharmacokinetics/README.md

 # synthetic_data_pharmacokinetics
 Code for the paper about synthetic data in pharmacokinetics: "Can synthetic data be the key to overcoming data sharing and lack of data in pharmacometrics?
 A case study of tacrolimus in heart transplant patients".
-The code is described in the html Rmd file
+The code is described in the html & Rmd file.
+The 221223 file contain the code for all the algorithms and generaiotn of plots.
+The 090124 is an example of avatar for k=5 and the python code for synhtcity allowing to generate the tvae and ctgan files.